LevelUpJosh-dev/Oday/README.md

 You could also add the --watch flag to the command, if you doing active development and don't want to restart Deno on each change.

-##Caveat Here
+**Caveat Here**
-Due to how Deno and Deno Deploy run our YAML data modal is parsed on the initial deploy.
+Due to how Deno and Deno Deploy run static until restarted or until a new deployment occurs.
-So the watcher currently won't see changes at that layer.
+Our YAML data modal is parsed on the initial deploy so the watcher currently won't see changes at that layer.
-TBD: Script to help the watcher notice the YAML changes
+TBD: Script to help the watcher notice the YAML changes and trigger the renew on the resource.

 ### Oday.yaml
-This is the oday data modal, as long as it's valid YAML you can add it to the data modal and acces it at window.Oday.
+This is the oday data modal, as long as it's valid YAML you can add it to the data modal and acces it at window.Oday in the global project.
 This currently drives template classes, content, id, links, scripts etc.
+This makes it easy to control content, look and feel of a given page once it's been created.

 ### Oday.js